JuliaLang/julia/doc/stdlib/base.rst

    then return ``false``.
 Therefore it is always safe to read one byte after seeing ``eof`` return ``false``.

+.. function:: isreadonly(stream)

+   Determine whether a stream is read-only.

+.. function:: isopen(stream)

+   Determine whether a stream is open (i.e. has not been closed yet).

 .. function:: ntoh(x)

    Converts the endianness of a value from Network byte order (big-endian) to